immixvocalensemble/immixvocalensemble.github.io/en/zangles/index.md

 A try-out lesson is always free.
 During this lesson we will look at what you are hoping to achieve and how I can help you with that.
 It helps if you bring something along to sing!

-I teach in Utrecht, either at my house in Zuilen or at the Conservatory of Utrecht.
+I teach in Utrecht, at my house in Zuilen.
 If desired I can also teach on location.

 <a name="tarieven-en-voorwaarden"></a>